File last modified:

 Stercus bubulus omnia vincit

-Because the very logic of capitalism is to lend an aura of affectivity and textures of theatricality to the Self, alienating the foreign Other, it follows that a resulting corpus of cultural products contesting (counter-) hegemonic discourses of civil society must engender the privileged construct of the densely signified body that is corresponded by relations of production and representations of power attested in mutually constitutive digital democracy via the auto-ethnography of race, class, and gender in terms of giving primacy to a politicized and polysemic space as clearly articulated by Bourdieu.
+Because the very logic of capitalism is to lend an aura of affectivity and textures of theatricality to the Self, alienating the foreign Other, it follows that a resulting corpus of cultural products contesting (counter-)hegemonic discourses of civil society must engender the privileged construct of the densely signified heteronormative body that is corresponded by relations of production and representations of power attested in mutually constitutive digital democracy via the auto-ethnography of race, class, and gender in terms of giving primacy to a politicized and polysemic space as clearly articulated by Bourdieu.

 This can be seen through the reconceptualization of notions of the Liberal Subject in the nascent nationalism of global imperialist ethnic performatives in the social organization of race and ethnicity, inscribing the orthographic praxis of the metanymic positionalities, and in multiple iterations of the gestural.
-This reconceptualization interrogates the performativity of images of the female body and the modes of vision that subtend it as they exceed and detach themselves from the narrative and thus come to mediate, even as they are mediated by, the worlds with which they are entangled.
+This reconceptualization interrogates the performativity of images of the female body and the modes of vision that subtend it as they exceed and detach themselves from the narrative and thus come to mediate, even as they are mediated by, the excluded but objectifications of the worlds with which they are entangled.

 Implicated by this nexus of contestation is a congeries of transformations of wrought and fraught discourses on the gender construction of the colonized Self in the language of resistance to state narratives that underlies the articulation of cultural nationalisms.
 Focusing on how the item’s excessive presence is generated, distributed, and disavowed raises questions about the cultural politics and ontology (sensu André Bazin).
-A true social ontology, by leaving its trace on the detoured textuality, seeks an incisive neonationalist ethical regrounding in order to contest and thematize the key question of cultural politics and modernities through presentist political economy and contingent cultural studies.
+A true social ontology, by leaving its trace on detoured textuality and contested positionality, seeks an incisive neonationalist ethical regrounding in order to contest and thematize the key question of cultural politics and modernities through presentist political economy and contingent cultural studies.
 It is crucial to radical democracy that we reclaim critical pedagogy through the auto-ethnography of white subjectivity and critiquing of the postcolonial imagination, since agentic transformation occurs through self-knowledge and is a fundamental problematic of (and point of mutual interrogation of) post-capitalist modernity.

 Foucault.
 Foucault.
 Foucault.

 This can only happen through writing public space, challenging the canonical narratives and revisioning the contested social dislocation of the space of the written among communities of color through the political use of The Past in legitimizing oppressive political regimes (sometimes referred to as governments).
-That in turn occludes provocative possibilities of interactive gender(ed) subjectivities, following Habermas, by remapping the ideologically coercive reinscription of (neo/post-) realism of the cultural imaginary in order to (dis/as-) similate dialogs of Lacanian embodied dependent subjugation, as we see in Derida, Marx, and Queer Theory, as well as in feminist transnational political and cultural studies on the production of invented communities and invisible transnational subjectivities.
+That in turn occludes provocative possibilities of interactive gender(ed) subjectivities, following Habermas, by remapping the ideologically coercive reinscription of (neo/post-) realism of the cultural imaginary in order to (dis/as-) similate dialogs of Lacanian embodied dependent subjugation, as we see in Derida, Marx, and especially Queer Theory, as well as in feminist transnational political and cultural studies on the production of invented communities, foregrounded essentialist subjectivity, and invisible transnational subjectivities.

 Foucault!
 Foucault!
 Foucault!
 (Also Lacan and Gramsci!)

 Shifting contemporary processes of production and reproduction of knowledge about and images of the exotic Other, including the subtle, ambiguous, but often profound impact on imperial imaging of indigenous peoples, are exemplified in processes of mimesis and adornment seen in changing metropolitan taxonomies of human similarity and difference.
-This innovative dialogic perspective transcends traditional discourse theory by exposing hidden properties and explodes gendered hierarchies by illuminating the sense of place reinscribed among/by colonizer and colonized in the (govern-) mentality of the colonial project itself and denounces but opens representational channels for the affirmation of national power and a dialectic of cultural commodification while expressing anxiety about that power in corporeal and sexual terms of autochthonous authenticity.
+This innovative dialogic perspective transcends traditional discourse theory by exposing hidden properties and explodes gendered hierarchies by illuminating the sense of place reinscribed among/by colonizer and colonized in the (govern-)mentality of the colonial project itself and denounces but opens representational channels for the affirmation of national power and a dialectic of cultural commodification while expressing anxiety about that power in corporeal and sexual terms of autochthonous authenticity.

 Thus we see that critical and post-humanist theory provides nuanced readings of the mutual transgressive imbrication of science, signification, and subjectivity in an archaeology of the ethnographically constructed semiotic mediation which critiques the traditional nexus of power-knowledge by deconstructing its didactic foundation fabrics and reinscribing an empowered sense of place in a linguistically valorized, gendered (re-) flexive cooptation of the autonomy of the fetishized nation-state.
 By critiquing the juggernaut of bifurcated modalities of recognition, it is possible to dissimulate the transhistorical valuation of autonomous marginalized entities in positions of opposition in the world capitalist system and provide a contingent dialectic at once imminent and immanent.